 A truly integrated degree at the fast-moving interface between software and electronics disciplines.

-- Graduates in both software and electronics are highly sought-after locally, nationally and internationally.
-Graduates of this degree may apply for jobs in software, electronics or those combining both.
-There are excellent, well-paid career prospects across a wide spectrum of positions: design; research; development; production; marketing and sales in industries such as avionics and space; telecommunications and broadcasting; connected health and medical electronics; consumer electronics and gaming; computing and software; embedded systems and electronic security.
+- Graduates in both software and electronics are in high demand, with many developing careers in software, electronics or roles that combine both.
+Additionally, there are excellent, well-paid career prospects across a wide spectrum of positions: design; research; development; production; marketing and sales in industries such as avionics and space; telecommunications and broadcasting; connected health and medical electronics; consumer electronics and gaming; computing and software; embedded systems, smart networks and electronic security.

 World Class Facilities